Cervical Cancer Awareness Month

 Salud en Mis Manos – Dissemination and Implementation Assistance (SEMM-DIA)

-Salud en Mis Manos – Dissemination and Implementation Assistance (SEMM-DIA) is an exciting new program, an online implementation support system that includes a set of implementation strategies to facilitate the implementation and maintenance of the SEMM program, an evidence-based, CHW-delivered program used to increase breast and cervical cancer screening among Latina women, in health centers.
+Salud en Mis Manos – Dissemination and Implementation Assistance (SEMM-DIA) is an exciting new program at CHPPR.
+This online implementation support system includes a set of implementation strategies to facilitate the implementation and maintenance of the Salud en Mis Manos (SEMM) program, an evidence-based, CHW-delivered program used to increase breast and cervical cancer screening & HPV vaccination among Latina women, in health centers.

 Salud en Mis Manos